red-gate/SQL-code-smells/README.md

 #Difficulties with Query Syntax <a name="Difficulties_with_Query_Syntax"></a>
 #Problems with Naming <a name="Problems_with_Naming"></a>
 #Problems with Routines <a name="Problems_with_Routines"></a>

 #Security Loopholes <a name="Security_Loopholes"></a>

+##115) Using SQL Server logins, especially without password expirations or Windows password policy
+Sometimes you must use SQL Server logins.
+For example, with Microsoft Azure SQL Database, you have no other option, but it isn’t satisfactory.
+SQL Server logins and passwords have to be sent across the network and can be read by sniffers.
+They also require passwords to be stored on client machines and in connection strings.
+SQL logins are particularly vulnerable to bruteforce attacks.
+They are also less convenient because the SQL Server Management Studio (SSMS) registered servers don’t store password information and so can’t be used for executing SQL across a range of servers.
+Windows-based authentication is far more robust and should be used where possible.

+##116) Using the xp_cmdshell system stored procedure Use xp_cmdshell in a routine only as a last resort, due to the elevated security permissions they require and consequential security risk.
+The xp_cmdshell procedure is best reserved for scheduled jobs where security can be better managed.

+##117) Authentication set to Mixed Mode
+Ensure that Windows Authentication Mode is used wherever possible.
+SQL Server authentication is necessary only when a server is remote or outside the domain, or if third-party software requires SQL authentication for remote maintenance.
+Windows Authentication is less vulnerable and avoids having to transmit passwords over the network or store them in connection strings.

+##118) Using dynamic SQL without the EXECUTE AS clause
+Because of ownership chaining and SQL injection risks, dynamic SQL requires constant vigilance to ensure that  it is used only as intended.
+Use the EXECUTE AS clause to ensure the dynamic SQL code inside the procedure is  executed only in the context you expect.

+##119) Using dynamic SQL with the possibility of SQL injection
+SQL injection can be used not only from an application  but also by a user who lacks, but wants, the permissions  necessary to perform a particular role, or who simply  wants to access sensitive data.
+If dynamic SQL is  executed within a stored procedure, under the temporary EXECUTE AS permission of a user with sufficient privileges to create users, it can be accessed  by a malicious user.
+Suitable precautions must be taken  to make this impossible.
+These precautions start with  giving EXECUTE AS permissions only to WITHOUT  LOGIN users with least-necessary permissions, and using sp_ExecuteSQL with parameters rather than EXECUTE.

 #Acknowledgements <a name="Acknowledgements"></a>
+###For a booklet like this, it is best to go with the established opinion of what constitutes a SQL Code Smell.
+There is little room for creativity.
+In order to identify only those SQL coding habits that could, in some circumstances, lead to problems, I must rely on the help of experts, and I am very grateful for the help, support and writings of the following people in particular.
+Dave Howard
+Merrill Aldrich
+Plamen Ratchev
+Dave Levy
+Mike Reigler
+Anil Das
+Adrian Hills
+Sam Stange
+Ian Stirk
+Aaron Bertrand
+Neil Hambly
+Matt Whitfield
+Nick Harrison
+Bill Fellows
+Jeremiah Peschka
+Diane McNurlan
+Robert L Davis
+Dave Ballantyne
+John Stafford
+Gail Shaw
+Alex Kusnetsov
+Jeff Moden
+Joe Celko
+Robert Young

+And special thanks to our technical referees, Grant Fritchey and Jonathan Allen.